Hinalea Imaging

 Airborne International is engaged in engineering, manufacturing, and supplying high-end composites structures for industries such as aerospace, defense, marine, high-end bicycles, and formula-one cars.
 It offers composites structures maintenance and repair services, including inspection and damage assessment, sealing and painting, and balancing.
 The company was founded in 1995 and is based in The Hague, the Netherlands.

-Since their founding in 2011, ESS has been focused on laying the groundwork for a future powered by clean and reliable energy.
-With a team that boasts decades of experience in distributed power generation and energy storage technologies, ESS has developed an extremely cost-effective energy management system that combines a safe, abundant and non-toxic iron electrolyte with their patented flow cell design.
-This combination of high performance with low cost means that ESS’s technology is ideally suited for applications that range in size from retail energy management to utility-scale renewables integration.
+ESS is a long-duration energy storage company that specializes in iron flow battery technology, focusing on solutions for commercial, industrial, utility, microgrid, and off-grid applications.
+Founded in 2011, the company aims to support a future powered by clean and reliable energy.
+With a team experienced in distributed power generation and energy storage technologies, ESS has developed an energy management system that utilizes a safe, abundant, and non-toxic iron-electrolyte in conjunction with a patented flow cell design.
+This innovative approach offers high performance at a low cost, making ESS's technology well-suited for applications ranging from retail energy management to utility-scale renewable energy integration.

 ACME Advanced Materials